mike99mac/minimy-mike99mac/README.md

 ## Minimy
 Minimy must be downloaded, installed and configured.

-## Download and install Minimy
+### Download and copy Minimy
+It is recommended that you make a second copy of Minimy after you download it.
+This way, if make some changes to the running code, you'll have a reference copy.
+Also the copy of the code that you run should not have a ``.git/`` directory, thus removing any connection to github.

+The directory the copy will run in **must be named**  ``minimy``, removing the ``-mike99mac`` suffix.

-To download and install Minimy, perform the following steps:
+To download and copy Minimy, perform the following steps:

 - Change to your home directory and clone the repo from github.